glevv/obscure_stats/README.md

 The content of this repository is licensed under a [MIT license](https://github.com/glevv/obscure_stats/blob/main/LICENSE.txt).

-This repository bundle several libraries that are compatibly licensed.
-Full list could be found [here](https://github.com/glevv/obscure_stats/blob/main/LICENSES_bundled.txt).
+This repository bundles several libraries that are compatibly licensed.
+A full list can be found [here](https://github.com/glevv/obscure_stats/blob/main/LICENSES_bundled.txt).